• Skip to primary navigation

 Stovetop stifado:

 The most traditional way to cook this wine beef stew.
-It ispretty easy to prepare.
-After browning the meat, the other ingredients are added, the heat turns to low and the tew simmers for hours.
+It is pretty easy to prepare.
+After browning the meat, the other ingredients are added, the heat turns to low, and the stew simmers for hours.

 Slowcooker stifado:

 Slow-cooked Stifatho comes out very tender.
-The pearl onions are added towards the end of the cooking to avoid them become mushy.
+The pearl onions are added towards the end of the cooking to avoid them becoming mushy.
 The pearl onions need to be tender but still firm.
-Cook the stew on high for five-six hours, or on low for up to 10 hours.
+Cook the stew on high for five to six hours or on low for up to 10 hours.

 My method: